Contracts and assignments

 - Table tents for administrative units (Dining, Contracts and Assignments, etc.) within University Housing and Dining cannot be larger than 5 1/2” x 8 1/2” (folded full-sheet of standard-sized card stock).

 - Table tents must be received the week before the reservation on Wednesdays by 4 p.m.

 - The name of the sponsoring organization must be identified on at least one side of the table tent.

 - Table tents encouraging public participation in a program must include the University of Iowa accessibility statement.

 How to submit a table tent

 - Approval for table tent distribution and scheduling should be arranged in advance with Student Life Communications.
 You can email firstname.lastname@example.org, or stop by Room 286 in the IMU.

 Connect with residence hall students in person.
 Tables may be reserved in Burge, Catlett, Hillcrest and Mayflower to promote an event, new academic class or promote an on-campus initiative.
 Individuals talking to students or distributing information must remain at the table at all times.

 How it works

 Specific organizations and departments can host tables in the residence halls.
-These include: University Housing and Dining and organizations associated with UH&D, university academic departments, Division of Student Life departments, sponsored registered student organizations**, student governance organizations**, programs and initiatives administratively coordinated by a UI or student life department**, voter registration, the Office of Admissions and registered student organizations providing information on behalf of candidates for public office and USG.
+These include: University Housing and Dining plus organizations associated with UHD, university academic departments, Division of Student Life departments, sponsored registered student organizations**, student governance organizations**, programs and initiatives administratively coordinated by a UI or Student Life department**, voter registration, the Office of Admissions and registered student organizations providing information on behalf of candidates for public office and USG.